UCR-Robotics/ee144/docs/logistics.rst

 please see syllabus for course overview and lecture/homework related logistics.

 - Teaching Assistant: Dimitris Chatziparaschis, Xiaoao Song
-- Email: dchat013@ucr.edu, xiaoao.song@email.ucr.edu
+- Email: dchat013@ucr.edu, xsong036@ucr.edu
-- Office Hour: 10am - 11am, Tuesday (The office hours are available both in person at WCH109 and via Zoom)
+- Office Hour: 10am - 11am, Thursday (The office hours are available both in person at WCH125 and via Zoom)

 Please **feel free** to contact TAs if you have any questions.